-Technical Advisor Response: It is clear from overlaying the proposed site on satellite imagery that the trestles could impede both inward and outward migration of salmon and sea trout.
+Technical Advisor Response: It is clear from overlaying the proposed site on satellite imagery that the trestles will impede both inward and outward migration of salmon and sea trout at low water.
+This could have not only impact on Atlantic salmon and sea trout populations but also on the population of the freshwater pearl mussel in the catchment, whose lifecycle is dependent on the presence of salmonids in freshwater.